Benefits forPiedmont Community College

 Health – Please contact your Benefits Department within 30 days of your date of hire.

 All Other Benefits – Please call the Service Center within 30 days of your date of hire.
-The Service Center number is located on the contact page of this microsite.
+The Service Center number is located at the bottom of this page.

 Dependent Care Accounts (DCA)